ibz11/go-restapi/README.md

 # go-restapi
-A rest API built with golang
+A rest API built with Golang + MUX + Postgres